-1903: Dr Ernest Cromwell Peake (who had been in China since 1899) met Bessie Powell (in China since December 1901) at Kuling, a summer resort built in the hills of Lushan by European missionaries in the hills overlooking the Yangtse river, in July.
+July 1903: Dr Ernest Cromwell Peake (who had been in China since 1899) met Bessie Powell (in China since December 1901) at Kuling, a summer resort built by European missionaries in the hills of Lushan above the Yangtse river.
 They got engaged in September and were married in Hongkong in December.

 1904 – 1912: together they ran the sole European hospital in Hengchow, Hunan province.